 - Benefits of using a GPS vehicle tracking system

 Big data, definitely one of the most popular buzzwords in the business world, is the technology coordinated activity operation of all areas of the business to get insights applicable in fleet management.
 Using predictive analytics and machine learning in fleet management to improve the decision-making process can benefit every area – from safety to productivity – and save your company a lot of money.

 What Is Fleet Management?

 In plain English, fleet management is the management of commercial motor vehicles, specialist vehicles, and trailers aimed at the optimization of costs, risks, and efficiency in fleet operations.
 According to Wikipedia, “fleet management can include a range of functions, such as vehicle financing, vehicle maintenance, vehicle telematics (tracking and diagnostics), driver management, speed management, fuel management, and health and safety management.”

 In more detail, fleet management touches these aspects of fleet operations:

-· Fleet acquisition including selection of vehicles (new or used ones), branding, fleet incentives, etc
+- Fleet acquisition including a selection of vehicles (new or used ones), branding, fleet incentives, etc;

-· Risk management, which deal with fleet driver policy, driver education and testing
+- Risk management, which deals with fleet driver policy, driver education and testing;

 Fleet management predictive analytics is an ideal tool for: